monoxgas/sRDI/README.md

 # sRDI
-Shellcode implementation of Reflective DLL Injection.
-Supports

 sRDI allows for the conversion of DLL files to position independent shellcode.

-This is accomplished via two components:
+Functionality is accomplished via two components:
 - C project which compiles a PE loader implementation (RDI) to shellcode
 - Conversion code which attaches the DLL, RDI, and user data together with a bootstrap